SQream/sqream_docs/guides/operations/setup/recommended_pre-installation_configurations.rst

 Verifying that the Core Dumps Work
 ---------------------------------------------------
+You can verify that the core dumps work only after installing and running SQream.
+This causes the server to crash and a new core.xxx file to be included in the folder that is written in **/etc/sysctl.conf**

 **To verify that the core dumps work:**

 1. Stop and restart all SQream services.